epicshardz/BibleBuddy/README.md

 ## Creating a database

-1. Look for ChatVectorDBChain.ipynb and follow the directions provided.
+1. Look for QdrantDBCreation.ipynb and follow the directions provided.

 ## Tips and Findings

 1. Tips, use separate folders for separate DBs
 2. Using an agent takes upwards to a minute to get the completed answer.

-## Powered by OpenAI, LangChain, & Node.js
+## Powered by OpenAI, LangChain, Qdrant, & Node.js

 ## License